-Data logging is the process of recording events or measurements to monitor real-time data.
-To be precise it involves collecting machine data with the purpose of identifying security incidents and providing information about unusual conditions across multiple infrastructure components, such as network devices (Firewall, Router, Switch, Load Balancer etc.), server infra (Windows, Linux, Hyper-V, VMware, AWS, Azure etc.) and applications (Apache, Nginx, IIS, Active Directory, Tomcat, ActiveMQ, Oracle, MSSQL, PostgreSQL etc.).
+Data logging is recording events or measurements to monitor real-time data.
+To be precise, it involves collecting machine data to identify security incidents and provide information about unusual conditions across multiple infrastructure components, such as network devices (Firewall, Router, Switch, Load Balancer etc.), server infra (Windows, Linux, Hyper-V, VMware, AWS, Azure etc.) and applications (Apache, Nginx, IIS, Active Directory, Tomcat, ActiveMQ, Oracle, MSSQL, PostgreSQL etc.).

-But before we delve deeper into each section, you must keep in mind that the big responsibility lies on the IT heads to ensure consistency in recording logs for individual application as well as for all the applications in the organization’s portfolio.
+Before we delve deeper into each section, you must remember that the IT heads are responsible for ensuring consistency in recording logs for individual applications and all the applications in the organization’s portfolio.

-Maintaining data logs is a proactive way for an organization to keep a close watch on the performance of all the critical applications in their IT infrastructure.
-While logs can be an overwhelming and extensive chunk of data, it serves as a gold mine that provides system administrators with insightful operational intelligence.
+Maintaining data logs is a proactive way for an organization to closely monitor the performance of all the critical applications in their IT infrastructure.
+While logs can be an overwhelming and extensive chunk of data, they serve as a gold mine that provides system administrators with insightful operational intelligence.

-A strong data logging mechanism in place can give system administrators red flags about performance and security issues ahead of time before the entire system crashes and eventually freeze your operations.
+A robust data logging mechanism in place can give system administrators red flags about performance and security issues ahead of time before the entire system crashes and eventually freeze your operations.

-Digging out useful information is a difficult task, but that should not deter you from collecting data logs.
+Digging out helpful information is difficult, but that should not deter you from collecting data logs.

 In certain situations, extensive data logging can turn out to be critical for troubleshooting.
 This can save organizations time, money and resources to pinpoint the exact problem in a complex network of nodes.

 It helps to track all the interactions through which data is stored, accessed, or modified on a storage device.
-The industrial applications and scientific experiments that require collection of information quickly and accurately than manual processes utilize data logging technology.
+Industrial applications and scientific experiments require collection of information quickly and accurately than manual processes utilize data logging technology.